shipwright-io/build/docs/tutorials/building_with_buildpacks.md

 ruby-tutorial-buildrun   True        Succeeded   115s        51s
 ```

-To know more about the state of the BuildRun, the `.Status.Conditions` fields provide more data:
+To know more about the state of the BuildRun, the `.status.conditions` fields provide more data:

 ```sh
 $ kubectl get buildrun ruby-tutorial-buildrun -o json | jq '.status.conditions[]'